SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

-* switch off creatable/listable for page location? (check still creatable/viewable in page locations taxonomy)

 * shared content preview in page editor should just show content, not title

 * graphsync 2 settings, 1 for published 1 for preview

-* taxonomy sync: the different settings (hierarchical taxonomy) gets stored without TaxonomyPart in the content, but with the taconomy part's Terms directly in the content root (and that content item can have a terms conrtent item too)

-* add link to edit failed item in validate page

 * looks like we have an exemption from gds to be able to use different colours (see https://skillsfundingagency.atlassian.net/wiki/spaces/DFC/pages/1998946687/GDS+toolkit+flexibility+exemption+-+EW+JT) update html editor